-Teams wishing to aim at obtaining a seed investment must submit their business plan by 31 October 2021 to email@example.com.
-The HELSEED jury will assess the business plans and provide the teams with feedback.
-The teams with the most convincing business plans will be asked to prepare a short pitch and deliver it to the jury by the end of November.
-The University of Helsinki Funds will invest €10,000–€50,000 seed funding in the most promising startups.
-The terms of funding will be agreed separately.
+Teams interested in initial funding must submit their business plans by 31 October 2022 to firstname.lastname@example.org.
+The HELSEED jury will review the plans and provide the teams with feedback.
+The teams with the most convincing business plans will be asked to prepare a short pitch and deliver it to the jury at the end of November.
+The University of Helsinki Funds will invest €10,000–€50,000 in the most promising startups in the form of seed funding.
+The terms of any such funding will be agreed separately.

 HELSEED pitch deck presentation in late November

 Students can earn one to three ECTS credits from participating in the HELSEED programme.
 One ECTS credit can be earned for an acceptable business plan (in one team a maximum of five students can earn credits).
 Members of the teams that are invited to present their business plan orally (pitch) can earn one ECTS credit for an acceptable presentation.
 Team members of teams that are invited to investment negotiations can earn one ECTS credit for an acceptable performance in the negotiations and related due diligence process (earning credits does not require or guarantee an investment from the University of Helsinki Funds).
 Course teachers determine the completion of any components on a scale of pass/fail.